green-code-initiative/ecoCode-android/README.md

 ![Logo](docs/resources/5ekko.png)
 ======================================

 Mobile apps running on top of battery-limited devices are more than others concerned by the reduction of their environmental footprint.
-Hence, we created `ecoCode mobile`, the mobile-specific version of the ecoCode project.
+Hence, we created `ecoCode mobile`, the version of ecoCode project fully dedicated to mobile platforms.
 It provides static code analyzers to highlight code structures that may have a negative ecological impact: energy over-consumption, "fatware", shortening devices' lifespan, etc.

 ecoCode mobile is based on evolving catalogs of [best practices for Android](https://olegoaer.perso.univ-pau.fr/android-energy-smells/), and iOS (soon).
 A SonarQube plugin then implement these catalogs as rules for scanning your projects.
 To learn more, take a look at the [complete presentation](docs/resources/devfest-2022.pdf) (in french) or the [presentation in a nutshell](docs/resources/apidays-2022.pdf) (in english).